 It’s not just boxes and file cabinets that take up a lot of space, either.
 Whether you install smaller scanners at strategic places throughout the office or centralize the process, you’ll need to establish workstations.

-Save on Scanning Equipment
+Save on Document Scanning Equipment

-Since you’ll be using your scanner frequently, it needs to be durable.
+Since you’ll be using your document scanner frequently, it needs to be durable.
 Otherwise, you’ll be spending money and wasting time on repairs instead of on important work.
 Even if you do purchase a high-quality scanner, your company will pay to have someone set it up, maintain it, and answer employee questions about using it.

-Prevent Costly Fines or Lawsuits
+A Secure and Compliant Document Scanning Company Can Prevent Costly Fines or Lawsuits

 Data breaches can be a public relations nightmare, and they can result in litigation and fines.
 Target, for example, was fined $18.5 million dollars for a 2013 data breach that impacted 41 million customers.
 Thousands of laws and regulations governing how companies should manage their data exist and learning how each of these applies to your business can be daunting.